commercialhaskell/stack/doc/configure/global_flags.md

 ## `--lock-file` option

-Default: `read-write`, if snapshot specified in YAML configuration file;
-`read-only`, if a different snapshot is specified on the command line.
+Default: `read-write`, if snapshot specified in the project-level configuration file; `read-only`, if a different snapshot is specified on the command line.

 Pass the option `--lock-file <mode>` to specify how Stack interacts with lock files.
 Valid modes are: